ezgioz/BGM/README.md

 ##### The main notebook (Produce Graphs.ipynb)

-This notebook solve the various models for different parameter values and plots the associated welfare gains comparing competetitive equilibrium and planner equilibrium solutions.
+This notebook solve various models for different parameter values and plots the associated welfare gains comparing competetitive equilibrium and planner equilibrium solutions.
 The models are coded using `dolo` specifications in the different `yaml` files in `model_files` folder.
-For the model solution code, see "BGM_solver" module.
+For the model solution code, see `BGM_solver` module.
+The welfare computations are based on a second order Taylor expansion of the decision-rule.
  For more information on the perturbation method see [the documentation](https://dolo.readthedocs.io/en/latest/perturbations.html) or [the source code](https://github.com/EconForge/dolo/blob/master/dolo/algos/perturbation.py)

-On this notebook run each code block by "ctrl+enter" for the following computation steps
+On this notebook run each code block by "ctrl+enter" for the following computation steps.
+(There is detailed information in this notebook for each step)

 1 Define various scenarios

-__Necesarry inputs__
-- modfile: name of the model file (ces, cesds, exponential etc.) See 'model_file' folders.
-Each file includes the model equations, parameters, calibrations, exogenous process.

-- freeparam: name of the free parameter

-- range: range of this parameter (starting value, end value, number of grid points)

-__Optional inputs__

-- fixedparam: name of the parameter (which will be different than the baseline calbiration) that you want to change and plot

-- value: value for this fixed parameter

 2 Compute welfares calling the "BGM_solver" module.
 More information in the file itself, see comments at each step.
 This file
 - imports the model